María Antonieta Pons

 Maria Antonieta Pons (November 6, 1922 – August 20, 2004) was a Cuban-born Mexican film actress and dancer.
 She was the first actress in the Rumberas films in the 1940s and 1950s, in the Golden Age of Mexican cinema.
+The Rumberas film genre offered a societal perspective on Mexico during the 40s-50s.
+It delved into the lives of women considered to be sinners or prostitutes, challenging the prevailing moral and social norms of their era.

 Career

 María Antonieta Pons began her career as a dancer in Cuba in numerous theaters and night clubs.
 When she was 16, she met Spanish actor and film director Juan Orol, who became her partner in various dance competitions on the island.
 After becoming Orol's wife, he took her to Mexico so she could act in films.

 María Antonieta Pons debuted in the Cinema of Mexico in the film Siboney (1938).
 After her debut in this film, Maria Antonieta performed with Orol in international dance tours in the United States, particularly in New York and Chicago.
 Towards the end of 1943, Pons returned to film, invited by the producer Guillermo Calderon to act in the film Noches de ronda, along with the actors Susana Guizar and Ramon Armengod.
 In the same year, she performed in the film Red Konga beside Pedro Armendáriz.
 Eventually, Pons returned to Orol's films with Cruel destino.
 While still an employee of Orol, Pons began shooting other films with other directors.
 Highlights from these films are ¡Viva mi desgracia!
 (1944), with Pedro Infante; Balajú (1944), along with Katy Jurado; and Rosalinda (1945), with Rafael Baledón, among others.
 Her last film with Orol was Pasiones tormentosas (1946).